OpenNews/srccon/sessions.md

 ## Tickets for Facilitators

-We reserve tickets for the facilitators of all accepted sessions, and all facilitators will be given an opportunity to buy a ticket before they go on public sale on May 18.
-However, instead of providing free tickets for session facilitators, we offer need-based scholarships that anyone—facilitator or otherwise—can apply for if they need help covering the costs of attending.
-(Scholarship applications will open April 25.)
+We reserve tickets for the facilitators of all accepted sessions, and all facilitators will be given an opportunity to buy a ticket before the [ticket lottery opens](/tickets) on May 18.
+However, instead of providing free tickets for session facilitators, we offer need-based scholarships that anyone—facilitator or otherwise—can apply for if they need help covering the costs of attending. ([Scholarship applications](/scholarships) will open May 5.)

 Why do we do it this way?
 Mostly because SRCCON is a collaborative, peer-to-peer event, and we consider all attendees to be active participants, rather than either speakers or passive audience members.
 This approach also helps us keep ticket prices low enough to be affordable for most news organizations.